-- Provision of race and ethnicity information is voluntary. - Information is required for and used for statistical purposes to determine how effectively FNS programs are reaching potentially eligible persons. - Provision or race and ethnicity data has no effect on eligibility for FNS programs - May choose one category for ethnicity - May choose more than one category for race
+- Provision of race and ethnicity information is voluntary and kept confidential. - May use the school enrollment system, the income eligibility form, or other student data sources.
+May not use visual identification. - Information is required for and used for statistical purposes to determine how effectively FNS programs are reaching potentially eligible persons. - Provision of race and ethnicity data has no effect on eligibility for FNS programs. - May choose one category for ethnicity. - May choose more than one category for race.